oKermorgant/ros_management_tools/README.md

 ## ROS 2 functions

-Besides the sourcing of ROS 1 / ROS 2 workspace, the main use of the tool is to help configuring ROS 2 in details.
+Besides the sourcing of workspace, the main use of the tool is to help configuring ROS 2 in details.

-## `colcon` shortcuts (colbuild)
+## `colbuild`:  `colcon build` with better defaults

-In ROS 1, `catkin build` could be run from anywhere inside the workspace while in ROS 2, `colcon build` has to be called from the root (where directories `src`, `build` and `install` lie).
+Per design, `colcon build` has to be called from the root of the workspace (where directories `src`, `build` and `install` lie).
 In practice, calling `colcon build` from e.g. your package directory will actually use this folder as the workspace.

 The command `colbuild` offers the following behavior: